jainVish/LendingClubCaseStudy/README.md

 * We can see that , most of the loan default probablity is seen for small_business,so bank should be extra careful while approving the loan for such businesses
 * Minimum defaulter rate showing for Major Purchase purpose.
 * We can see, as annual income is @[proportional to] probability of being defaulter.It is reaching up to 19%
-* We can see that as interest rate is increasing chance of being defaulter is also increased. when the interest rate touches more than 15% , risk of default rate is increasing¶
+* We can see that as interest rate is increasing chance of being defaulter is also increased. when the interest rate touches more than 15% , risk of default rate is increasing.
 * We can see that default rate is increasing , when the loan amount/funded amount is increasing at the alarming rate

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Contact
-Created by [@jainVish] - feel free to contact me[email: jainvishal1990@gmail.com]!
+Created by [@Vishal Jain] - feel free to contact me[email: jainvishal1990@gmail.com, linkedin: https://linkedin.com/in/vishal-jain-b1434095]!

 <!-- Optional -->